 What is OCD?

 OCD, Obsessive-Compulsive Disorder, is a type of anxiety disorder which causes people to obsess over what others would hardly give second thoughts.
-This obsession can create extreme fear of germs, repeating tasks that others find mundane, and ticks that impact daily life.
+This obsession can create extreme fear of germs, repeating tasks that others find mundane, and tics that impact daily life.

 What OCD is Not